hup-dev/Zip-Code-Rent-Analyzer/README.md

 ## Tutorial
 First, Download the .zip file and unload it into a folder.

-Assuming you have support for node.js, react,etc.
+Assuming you have support for node.js and yarn installed

 Now, to run the server run: